 - In a separate bowl, beat softened Butter, add the melted White Chocolate and Matcha Powder, and mix well.
 Cool in the fridge, stirring occasionally, until firm enough to spread on the biscuits.

-- Place heaped teaspoonful of Cream on a cookie and sandwich together.
+- Place a heaped teaspoonful of Cream on a cookie and sandwich together.
 Set aside at a cool place until Matcha White Chocolate Cream is firm.